ehrpg/qstar/docs/crisis.md

 #### Dodging

-Dodging is a Contest between two opponents.
+Dodging is a Contest between two opponents, whereas the dodger rolls an [Athletics][] check and the attacker his respective weapon's [Skill][].

 Only Area of Effect Attacks can be dodged.
 Once per round you can try to dodge an incoming Area of Effect Attack.
 You have to choose to dodge before the attacker rolls his attack.
 Dodging is an Athletics roll.

-If you are able to dodge you can move your character by 1 tile into any direction away from the AoE effect.
+If you win the contest you can move your character by 1 tile into any direction away from the AoE effect.

 ### Cover